TheDreamLabUK/logseqSpringThing/client/implementationPlan.md

+# Implementation Plan

 You can find our old implmentation in /featureclient but it was over complex and didn't work.
 We are working through creating files in /client in order to completely replace the project client.
 You can take a look at /featureclient/structure.md if you get stuck, letting it guide you into the old codebase for clues on our original intent.

 This new implmentation should be best in class "mixed reality first" app structure, leaning heavily into the meta quest 3.
 I think vue has been causing us problems so we should try to get back to simple ts.
 The desktop interface is still important.
 We need a way to change all those visualisation settings which were in the vue panel and still exist in settings.toml, using a save settings button to write back to settings.toml on the server.
 This will allow us also to clean up the meta quest AR interface, removing any control panel from that side.

-when you are confident that you have written a file into this new empty /client directory structure you can mark it with a tick here in the implmentationplan.md file, and move onto the next one.
+When you are confident that you have written a file into this new empty /client directory structure you can mark it with a tick here in the implmentationplan.md file, and move onto the next one.

-note that the super minimal implmentation shown in /featureclient/iterate.ts works, so we should not ever modify the server side code to accomodate, everything we need is here.
+Note that the super minimal implmentation shown in /featureclient/iterate.ts works, so we should not ever modify the server side code to accomodate, everything we need is here.

+## Development Notes

+### Handling Unused Variables
+- For variables that will be used later according to the plan, keep them as is
+- For truly unused variables that TypeScript warns about, prefix them with double underscore
+- Use sed for global search and replace to handle unused variables, but be very specific based on the ts compiler output so as to not over generalise
+- Where variables are unused but declared we should simply comment out the declaration block for now
+- This approach helps maintain clean code while preserving variables needed for future implementation

+## Completed Files ✓

+### Core
+- [✓] types.ts - Core type definitions
+- [✓] constants.ts - Shared constants
+- [✓] utils.ts - Utility functions

+### State Management
+- [✓] state/settings.ts - Settings management
+- [✓] state/graphData.ts - Graph data management

+### Platform
+- [✓] platform/platformManager.ts - Platform detection and capabilities

+### WebSocket
+- [✓] websocket/websocketService.ts - Real-time communication

+### Rendering
+- [✓] rendering/scene.ts - Three.js scene management
+- [✓] rendering/nodes.ts - Node and edge rendering
+- [✓] rendering/textRenderer.ts - Text label rendering

+### XR Support
+- [✓] xr/xrSessionManager.ts - XR session management
+- [✓] xr/xrInteraction.ts - XR controller interaction

+### Application Entry
+- [✓] index.html - Main HTML entry point
+- [✓] main.ts - Application initialization and coordination

+## Next Steps

+0. Fix the launch scripts in /scripts ./scripts/launch-docker.sh
+Checking GPU availability...
+2 MiB, 49140 MiB
+1 MiB, 24576 MiB
+31006 MiB, 49140 MiB
+Verifying client directory structure...
+Error: Required file /mnt/mldata/githubs/logseqSpringThing/client/components/App.vue not found Client structure verification failed machinelearn@MLAI:/mnt/mldata/githubs/logseqSpringThing$

+1. Test the basic functionality:
+   - WebSocket connection and data flow
+   - Graph visualization rendering
+   - Settings panel interaction
+   - XR mode on Meta Quest 3

+2. Implement additional features:
+   - Performance optimizations
+   - Advanced visual effects
+   - Enhanced XR interactions
+   - Error handling improvements

+3. Polish and refinements:
+   - UI/UX improvements
+   - Code cleanup and optimization
+   - Documentation
+   - Testing

+## Notes

+- The implementation follows a "mixed reality first" approach with Meta Quest 3 as the primary target
+- Desktop interface remains important for settings management
+- No Vue.js dependency, using vanilla TypeScript
+- Settings are managed through settings.toml on the server
+- XR interface is clean without control panels
+- Maintaining compatibility with existing server implementation
 # Network Architecture and Configuration

 ## Overview